For many math teachers, using visual models and math manipulatives for middle school can feel like overkill.

 - Aligning to Your Grade-Level Standards

 - Considerations for digital and remote learning

-The Visual Models and Math Manipulatives for Middle School workshop consists of four 90-minute sessions.
-Each session is conducted in real time, with a live facilitator.
+The Visual Models and Math Manipulatives for Middle School workshop consists of 6 hours of hands-on, interactive professional learning.
+Sessions are conducted in real time, with a live facilitator.
 You’ll solve problems and engage in discussions with fellow educators.

 As a participant, you’ll learn to harness the power of visual models and math manipulatives for middle school standards, and you’ll receive copies of all the print and digital classroom resources to help you bring what you learn back to your classroom the very next day!